ohkeenan/readything/Readme.md

 Ready Thing
 -----------
-Ready Thing is a tool to create "productivity suites" with user-friendly administration for websites, emails, file sharing and collaboration.
+Ready Thing is a simple shell script to create "productivity suites" with user-friendly administration for websites, emails, file sharing and collaboration.

-Created for AWS EC2 Amazon Linux
+Created for AWS EC2 Amazon Linux.
+Documentation is quite rough, sorry!
+I'm happy to provide any support possible.

 + Administration: Ajenti V
 + Web: NGINX or Apache2